HPC Summer School 2025

 Eligibility

-The programme is open to undergraduate students at universities within the UK.
+The programme is open to undergraduate students at universities within the UK with at least a full year yet to complete.
 We expect that the Summer School will appeal to students in the following subject areas (but we will consider other disciplines):

 Finances, travelling and accommodation